jkocsis3/Tanis/README.md

     - Path Planning

 ### Why is the car names Tanis, and the ROS package called Angela?
-I highly suggest you read the book series [ Aeon 14 ](http://www.aeon14.com/).
+If you like reading hard Science Fiction, then I highly suggest my all time favorite series: [ Aeon 14 ](http://www.aeon14.com/).
 Tanis Richards is the protagonist of the series, and has become one of my all time favorite characters.

 ### Nov 15
 I think I will keep a running commentary here.
 Today I was able to get ROS installed and running on my Raspberry Pi.
 With ROS running, i decided it was time to update the code to use topics and messages.
 I created a few message types to test steering and speed and set up the appropriate topics.
 After a few hours of tweaking my code, I was able to successfully use ROS to pass messages between a testing node and the motormove node.
 The steering node is giving me some TCP/IP issues so I will look in to that tomorrow.
 Overall, it was a pretty productive day!!